 Factor Xa specific inhibitors (used in the hospital)

 How It Works

 Anticoagulants work by increasing the time it takes a blood clot to form.
-This also prevents a clot from getting bigger.
+They also prevent a clot from getting bigger.

 Why It Is Used

 In people who have had pulmonary embolism, anticoagulants are used to prevent more blood clots from forming and causing another episode of pulmonary embolism.
 They are used in the hospital as first treatment of a pulmonary embolism.
 And they also may be used at home.
 Treatment with anticoagulants may continue throughout your life if your risk of having another pulmonary embolism remains high.

 Heparin is given as an injection.
 It immediately affects the clotting system in your body.
 It might be the first anticoagulant used to treat pulmonary embolism.
 You might take heparin for a few days.
 Then you'll likely take another anticoagulant in pill form.

 Rivaroxaban is taken as a pill.
 Rivaroxaban can be started right away for treatment or right after you stop taking heparin.